jemlog/jemlog/README.md

 Backend Engineer 🤖

 - I'm interested in DevOps and System Design
-- Official Member of CNCF incubating project [@LitmusChaos](https://github.com/litmuschaos)
+- Contributing to CNCF incubating project [@LitmusChaos](https://github.com/litmuschaos)
 - Want to become a developer who works efficiently and effectively.

 ## 🚀 Experience